 ABOUT YOUNG CRITICS

-Over six months, the Young Critics will participate in online workshops, visit Cork and Dublin for two incredible meet ups, see some amazing shows, make new friends and learn the art of theatre criticism.
+Over six months, the Young Critics will participate in online workshops, visit Cork and Dublin for incredible meet ups, see some amazing shows, make new friends and learn the art of theatre criticism.

 It is open to youth theatre members who are interested in watching theatre, discovering how and why theatre is made, and learning how to critically discuss, analyse, and review this work.